 Centralised versus decentralised control and coordination

 Researchers demonstrated three scenarios to test interactions between different agents in a changing environment.
 The first scenario involved a human and a robot collaborating on transporting a load.
 The human let the robot know what it should be doing using a hand gesture.
 The second scenario involved a fixed and a mobile robotic entity interacting with each other and with humans, again for grasping an object.
-In the third scenario, multiple robots and humans would work in a shared space.
-The tasks included the periodic check of assembly stations for finished products, product delivery to the next production station, and the monitoring of the assembly station for supply requests.
-To realise these scenarios, researchers pioneered, amongst others, the development of distributed methodologies for real-time motion control of multi-agent systems in a dynamic environment; control schemes for collaborative load transportation; perception algorithms; and object or agent detection and tracking.
+In the third scenario, multiple robots and humans worked in a shared space.
+The tasks included the periodic check of assembly stations for finished products, product delivery to the next production station, and monitoring of the assembly station for supply requests.
+To realise these scenarios, researchers pioneered, amongst others: the development of distributed methodologies for real-time motion control of multi-agent systems in a dynamic environment; control schemes for collaborative load transportation; perception algorithms; and object or agent detection and tracking.
 The new decentralised approach for real-time motion planning was based on linear temporal logic (LTL) and metric interval temporal logic – a fragment of LTL.
 LTL is just like writing down the commands needed to complete a certain task.
-This automated planning entails three steps: First, efficient decentralised methods translate each agent’s motion capabilities and dynamic interactions into a discrete representation.
-Second, the initial task is decomposed into local tasks.
-Third, a high-level task plan is obtained.
+This automated planning entails three steps: first, efficient decentralised methods translate each agent’s motion capabilities and dynamic interactions into a discrete representation; second, the initial task is decomposed into local tasks; and third, a high-level task plan is obtained.
 Another project highlight was the development of software architecture that supports human-robot collaboration as well as adaptation and coordination of single- and multi-robot systems in a decentralised fashion.
-Overall, Co4Robots results are presented in more than 80 publications.
+The Co4Robots results are also presented in more than 80 publications.

 Co4Robots, robots, coordination, decentralised, real-time motion planning, Factories of the Future, linear temporal logic